 As mentioned, these blocks are indicated for several types of headaches including migraines, cervicogenic or cluster headaches and what’s called occipital neuralgia.They work very well for headaches that occur on one side of the head.

 At times, headaches can also be caused by arthritis in the facet joints of the neck.
 For this reason, the occipital block is sometimes combined with facet injections or medial branch blocks for the neck itself.

 These injections are performed as an outpatient, often right in the office.
 The area of maximum tenderness is palpated and then numbing medicine is placed directly under the skin.
 Numbing medicine is also placed in the soft tissues down to the area where the nerves are.

-At this point, numbing medicine is injected over both the greater and lesser occipital nerves.
+At this point, numbing medicine is injected over both the greater and lesser occipital Occipital Blocknerves.
 See the picture for more detail.

-Along with numbing medicine, Las Vegas pain management doctors may also include steroid medication or potentially, phenol.
+Along with numbing medicine, Pain Management Doctors may also include steroid medication or potentially, phenol.
 Phenol is a form of alcohol and can provide long lasting relief.